A Shared-Constraint Approach to Multi-leader Multi-follower Games: Existence statements for the shared-constraint formulation

-A special case of a game $ \Epec $ which is already a shared-constraint game is the following.
-Consider a multi-leader multi-follower game, denoted by $\Epec^{\rm bl}$, in which the leaders solve bilevel optimization problems.
-Specifically, in such a game, the $i^{\rm th}$ leader solves the following parametrized problem:
+A special case of the conventional game $ \Epec $ which is already a shared-constraint game is the case (denoted by $\Epec^{\rm bl}$) where leaders have disjoint set of followers.
+Effectively, each leader solves bilevel optimization problems as follows.

 {Since $y_i \in \widehat{\Sscr}_i(x_i)$, there is no coupling of leader decisions in the constraints of leader problems}.
-This is a special case of $\Epec$ with $\Sscr(x) \equiv \prod_{i\in \Nscr} \widehat{\Sscr}_i(x_i)$, where $\widehat{\Sscr}_i(x)$ is the solution of a variational inequality for each $i$ and where the objective of leader $ i $ depends only on the equilibrium of $ \widehat{\Sscr}_i(x)$ and not on $ \widehat{\Sscr}_j(x) $ for $ j \neq i. $ With a slight abuse of our notation so far, we let $ y_i $ denote an element of the set $ \widehat{\Sscr}_i(x_i) $ and $ Y_i $ be the space of such $ y_i. $ Let $\Omega^{\bl}_i$ be the feasible region of L$^{\bl}_i(x\mi,y\mi)$ and let $\Fscr^{\bl}$ be the set of fixed points of $\Omega^{\bl} \triangleq \prod_{i=1}^N \Omega_i^{\bl}$.
+This is a special case of $\Epec$ with $\Sscr(x) \equiv \prod_{i\in \Nscr} \widehat{\Sscr}_i(x_i)$, where $\widehat{\Sscr}_i(x_i)$ is the solution of a variational inequality for each $i$ and where the objective of leader $ i $ depends only on the equilibrium of $ \widehat{\Sscr}_i(x_i)$ and not on $ \widehat{\Sscr}_j(x_j) $ for $ j \neq i. $ With a slight abuse of our notation so far, we let $ y_i $ denote an element of the set $ \widehat{\Sscr}_i(x_i) $ and $ Y_i $ be the space of such $ y_i. $ Let $\Omega^{\bl}_i$ be the feasible region of L$^{\bl}_i(x\mi,y\mi)$ and let $\Fscr^{\bl}$ be the set of fixed points of $\Omega^{\bl} \triangleq \prod_{i=1}^N \Omega_i^{\bl}$.
 Since there is no coupling, it is easily seen that

 where $\widehat{\Gscr} = \prod_{i=1}^N \widehat{\Gscr}_i$, $\tilde Y \triangleq \prod_{i=1}^N Y_i$, and $\widehat{\Gscr}_i$ is the graph of $\widehat{\Sscr}_i$.
 If $(x_j,y_j) \in \Omega^{\bl}_j$, for $j \neq i$,